kzaho/llm_workshop/README.md

 ## Workshop Overview
 Join our 30-minute workshop to explore the specialized use of Llama2-70B.

-### What You Will Learn
 - **Specialized LLM Application**: Learn how a fine-tuned Llama2-70B model is applied in medical record analysis.
 - **Practical Demonstration**: Experience live setup and usage of this LLM (CPU and GPU instance), analyzing different scenarios to utilize LLM (getting keywords, topic modeling).

 Ideal for IT professionals, this workshop underlines the importance of using fine-tuned LLM for specific industry needs.

 ## Data for the Workshop
 Before starting the workshop, please download the "Medical Transcriptions" data from [Kaggle](https://www.kaggle.com/datasets/tboyle10/medicaltranscriptions).
-This dataset, scraped from mtsamples.com, will be used in the Jupyter notebooks during the workshop.

 ## Jupyter Notebooks
 The workshop includes three Jupyter notebooks, which you can access and view directly in this repository: